 Step 3.
-Enable S/PDIF output on the DVD program
+Enable S/PDIF in the DVD program

-To use 5.1 channel speakers, you need to install the Power DVD program from the DVD Installation CD provided with your computer, then change the settings as per the following.
+To use 5.1 channel speakers, you need to install the Power DVD program from the System Software CD provided with your computer, then change the settings as per the following.